 Community Health Centers

 … provide an innovative, patient-centered approach that links care teams, primary care, and behavioral health care together to deliver quality care.
 The gap between medical and behavioral health care systems must be bridged in order for quality care to be delivered to patients.
 In most circumstances, people being served by public behavioral health services need better access to primary care and vice versa.
-Behavioral health clinicians are a resource for assisting people with all types of chronic health conditions.⁴ Nearly 90% of Community Health Centers offer mental health services and 28% offer substance use treatment services.⁵
+Behavioral health clinicians are a resource for assisting people with all types of chronic health conditions.⁴ Nearly 90% of Community Health Centers offer mental health services and around 66% offer substance use treatment services.⁵

 … have rapidly expanded access to care and generated economic benefits for low-income communities.
-The United States health care spending grew 3.9 percent in 2017.
-Health spending accounts for 17.9 percent of the nation’s GDP.⁶ Health Centers provide an opportunity to transform the typical care system to promote quality cost savings.
+The United States health care spending grew 5.6 percent in 2023.
+Health spending accounts for 19.7 percent of the nation’s GDP.⁶ Health Centers provide an opportunity to transform the typical care system to promote quality cost savings.

 … support those in need of health care and are the hope for our nation to close the health care gap.
 They need long-standing bipartisan support and stable funding to continue providing for citizens and addressing public health challenges.
 Everyone is encouraged to support local Health Centers in hopes of bridging the gap in our nation’s health care accessibility.